endlos99/xdt99/doc/MANUAL.md

 In this example, the `B` instructions in segment `>7000` will branch to `L1` or `L2`, depending on which bank is active.

+To override the cross-bank check explicitly, e.g., because the caller will be relocated to different memory address during runtime before the call is executed, a hash `#` can be appended to the offending label.

+          BANK 0
+    CONT  CLR  R0

+          BANK 1
+          B    @CONT#   ; OK, no error

 The new `XORG` directive sets the location counter to a new address but does not change the actual placement of the subsequent code segment.